 I have had fruit flies for several months, but no fruit has stood out since June.
 I tried half empty beer cans, killed many, but didn't seem to make a dent, they must multiply ten fold at night.
-My neighbor is using Windex, but my problem is much more intense.
-I am currently using fly strips and beer, but no relief, although I kill a lot.
 How can I get rid of all of them?

 Since we keep a small compost container on the counter and it attracts fruit flies when they are in season, I was wondering about the cider vinegar/dish soap combo.